MA in Health Care Mission Leadership

 The program incorporates teachings from theology, spirituality, bioethics, organizational development and leadership to offer a degree that is both well rounded and pertinent to the work being done in Catholic hospitals and health systems throughout the world.

-The program equips students to:
+This graduate program equips students to:

 - Be articulate on the foundations of Catholic and Christian traditions and how they can shape health care.